Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             this value.
 The low expressed terminator will not be included in "best" results, but still in "all_candidates".
 Default is 10.
-      --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
-                            If the libraries of TEX+/- can be provided, please assign the name of TEX+/- library.
-The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
-                            r):replicate_id(alphabet):strand(+ or -).
-If multiple
-                            wig files need to be assigned, please use space to separate the wig files.
-For example,
-                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
-      --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            If the fragmented libraries can be provided, please assign the name of fragmented library.
-The format is: wig_file_path:fragmented(frag):condition_id(integer):r
-                            eplicate_id(alphabet):strand(+ or -).
-If multiple wig
-                            files need to be assigned, please use space to separate the wig files.
-For example,
-                            $WIG_PATH_1:frag:1:a:+ $WIG_PATH_2:frag:1:a:-.
-      --tex_notex TEX_NOTEX, -te TEX_NOTEX
-                            If the libraries of TEX+/- can be provided, please assign this value as well.
-This value is that the terminator should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
-                            Please assign 1 or 2.
-Default is 1.
-      --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value (for TEX+/- libraries) is the minimal number of replicates that a terminator has to be detected.
-The format is
-                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
-If different
-                            --replicate_tex values need to be assigned to different conditions, please use space to separate them.
-For example, 1_2 2_2 3_3.
-It means that --replicate_tex is 2 in number 1 and number 2 conditions.
-In number 3 condition, --replcate_tex is
-                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
-                            in all conditions).
-Default is all_1.
-      --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
-                            The meaning and input type is the same as --replicates_tex.
-This value is for fragmented
-                            libraries.
       --table_best, -tb     Output table only contains the information of the library which has most significant coverage decrease.
                             Default is False.